-This is the May 2020 field report for the research project studying greater sage-grouse (Centrocercus urophasianus; sage-grouse) population translocations, predation and habitat management the Sheeprock Sage-grouse Management Area (SGMA).
+This will be the final field update for the Sheeprock translocation project.
+This update cover June-July 2020.
+In 2016 we began a multi-year research project studying greater sage-grouse (Centrocercus urophasianus; sage-grouse) population translocations, predation and habitat management the Sheeprock Sage-grouse Management Area (SGMA).
 The SGMA, located in central Utah, consists of 611,129 acres in Tooele and Juab Counties.
 Key threats to sage-grouse identified in the SGMA include wildfire, invasive species (annual grasses and forbs), potential loss of riparian or mesic areas, predation, habitat fragmentation, dispersed recreation, and conifer encroachment.

-Since 2016, we have translocated 146 sage-grouse that were captured on the West Box Elder and Parker Mountain SGMA's.
-In 2020, no additional sage-grouse have been translocated.
-This year we are continuing to monitor previously-translocated and resident sage-grouse to evaluate how the SGMA population is responding to habitat and predation management.
-We are also evaluating if habitat selection and vital rates differ for previously-translocated and resident sage-grouse.
-In addition, we are studying off-highway vehicle (OHV) use patterns of recreationists in the Sheeprock to learn if current use is impacting sage-grouse habitat-use and are also surveying OHV users to determine their specific recreation needs and motivations for coming.
-Because of the Governor Herbert's COVID-19 directives, USU's research office has postponed the OHV surveys until further notice.
+Since 2016, we have translocated 146 sage-grouse that were captured on the West Box Elder and Parker Mountain SGMA's, radio-marked, and released on the Sheeprock SGMA.
+In 2020, no sage-grouse were translocated, but we did capture and radio-mark additional birds on the Sheeprock SGMA.
+This year we continued to monitor previously-translocated and resident sage-grouse to evaluate how the SGMA population was responding to the translocations, the habitat and predation management.

+We are evaluating if habitat selection and vital rates differ for previously-translocated and resident sage-grouse.
+In addition, we are studied off-highway vehicle (OHV) use patterns of recreationists in the Sheeprock to learn if current use were impacting sage-grouse habitat-use.
+We also planned to survey OHV users to determine their specific recreation needs and motivations for coming.
+Because of the Governor Herbert's COVID-19 directives, and USU's research office directives, we had to cancel our planned 2020 OHV recreationist surveys.
+We however feel we have data from previous years that represents recreation activity on the SGMA.